dantasfiles/dantasfiles.github.io/_cornell/engrd.md

 **Chemical Process Design & Analysis** `ENGRD 2190 (fa26)`
 - *Chemical Engineering Design & Analysis: An Intro.* by Duncan & Reimer
+- *Elementary Principles of Chemical Processes* by Felder et al.

 **The Earth System** `ENGRD 2250 (fa26)`
 - *Earth: Portrait of a Planet* by Stephen Marshak